 A marketing plan is a written document that details the actions necessary to achieve one or more marketing objectives.
 It can be for a product, a service, a brand, or a product line.
 Marketing plans span between one and five years.

 A marketing plan may be part of an overall business plan.
 Solid strategy is the foundation of a well-written marketing plan, and one way to achieve this is by using a method known as the seven Ps (product, place, price, promotion, physical environment, people, and process).
 A product-oriented company may use the seven Ps to develop a plan for each of its products.
+A nonprofit marketing plan may use a slightly different approach.
 A market-oriented company will concentrate on each market.
 Each will base its plans on the detailed needs of its customers and on the strategies chosen to satisfy those needs.

 The seven Ps